Duinrahaic/SmackTheStack-Journey/io.smashthestack.org/Basic/Level02.md

 Level02

-12/25/15 ------------------
+12/25/15

 Checking out the files in the directory levels there are 4 files relating to level 2.

 ````
 level02
 level02_alt
 level02.c
 level02_alt.c
 ```
-running level02 we are granted with the phrase
+Running level02 we are granted with the phrase
 ````
 "source code is available in level02.c"
 ````
-so we use vim to view the source code of level02.c to analyze what is happening.
+So we use vim to view the source code of level02.c to analyze what is happening.
 ````c
   1 //a little fun brought to you by bla
   2